enano1/loginpage/README.md

-experimenting with python, flask, html, css and dbs to create a login page
+experimenting with html, css & php